 Even if a landowner fails in their duty to keep a guest safe from harm, that defendant may still argue that the injured party did not take proper steps to protect themselves.
 The State of Texas follows a concept called modified comparative negligence to assign fault for accidents.

-Duty of Care of Visitors
+Duty of Care for Visitors

-The fact that an injury occurs on another’s land does not automatically mean that the owner is liable.
+The fact that an injury occurs on another person’s land does not automatically mean that the owner is liable.
 Premises liability laws require a plaintiff to demonstrate that the owner owed them a duty of care.
 This involves an evaluation of whether a visitor had permission to enter the land and their motivations for doing so.

 Trespassers who do not have permission to enter land can only pursue claims if a landowner intentionally or wantonly caused an injury.
 Licensees have permission to enter land for a social purpose.
 Owners here must warn guests of known hazards that may cause injuries.
 Finally, invitees enter land for the benefit of the owner, such as to buy products.
 Property owners have a duty to patrol their land to identify risks to visitors.
 A Fort Worth premises liability attorney could help to evaluate a visitor’s rights under the law.

-What Are The Types of Recoverable Damages in a Fort Worth Premises Liability Case?
+Recoverable Damages in a Premises Liability Case

 The best time to hire a personal injury attorney is immediately after an accident occurs.
 No one can anticipate exactly how an accident will change their life, but a legal representative who is familiar with premises liability law could provide insight into how to move forward after the fact.